 We all know the cost of living is well and truly on the rise.
 By making a few small changes to your winter habits, you can cut down your energy bill and save money in the long run.

 10 tips on how to save energy

-So, try out some of these tricks at home and you won’t need to pour yourself a glass of wine next time you open your electricity bill (no judgement).
+Here are 10 tricks for you to try at home so you won’t need to pour yourself a glass of wine next time you open your electricity bill (no judgement).
 Plus, the planet will thank you!

 A sun-soaked room is a warm room, so keep windows open when the weather’s good and the sun’s facing the right direction.
 When it’s cloudy or dark, closed curtains reduce heat loss – the heavier the fabric, the cosier you’ll be.

 Okay, we’re sure we’re about to sound like your mum or dad guarding the heater and telling you to “just put on a jumper”.
 But bear with us!
-Sometimes they have a point.
+When it comes to ways to save energy, they have a point.

 That being said, choose quality over fluff.
 Our winter jumper pick is wool for its insulation and moisture-wicking properties.
 Worried about scratchiness?
 Layer up underneath or go for merino wool.
 If you’re vegan, you should keep cotton, hemp and linen on your radar.

 An oldie but a goodie!
 It’ll stop you from shivering in bed and keeping the heating on all night can be incredibly dehydrating – not to mention expensive.